Ready Player One Is a Lively and Agreeable Work of Fanboy Art

 But there’s nothing great about it, either.
 It doesn’t have the breathless exuberance, the highs, of Spielberg’s best “escapist” work, maybe because everything is so filtered, so arm’s length.
 It’s all other people’s tropes animated by armies of computer artists.
 You can understand how Spielberg could have walked away from Ready Player One while the effects were being assembled and made The Post — and why he might have felt he had to.
 He must have been starved for making something by hand.

-He must also have realized that however critical the movie is of corporate culture, he’s working for the most megalomaniacal entertainment corporation of all time (Disney), and that there’s nothing “real” about the reality that Halliday counsels that you have to break through to.
+He must also have realized that however critical the movie is of corporate culture, he’s working for the most megalomaniacal entertainment corporation of all time, and that there’s nothing “real” about the reality that Halliday counsels that you have to break through to.
 Ready Player One’s “real” consists of a young, carefully assembled multicultural clan contrived to appeal to markets white, black, and Asian.
 (Cooke’s Samantha is supposed to be disfigured by a giant facial birthmark, but it’s the loveliest giant birthmark I’ve ever seen.)
 The utopian gamer culture is fake to its marrow.

 Spielberg looms over Ready Player One like his true alter ego, which isn’t the eager, sometime reckless Wade, but the forlorn, abstracted Halliday.
 Let’s not forget that Spielberg ushered in the age of the corporate blockbuster with Jaws, launched the era of CGI spectacle with Jurassic Park, and produced the Transformer movies that built such a profitable bridge to the Asian market.
 That has given him untold riches and power — but also, I’m guessing, the feeling that he hasn’t lived up to his responsibilities as a patriarch.
 Maybe he saw Ready Player One as a way of saying to the young, “Here’s how you can beat the corporations and break through to the real from inside this synthetic, secondhand fanboy world.”
 Maybe he even believes that.
 But the artist in him can’t quite make that comforting lie soar.

-Note: *An earlier version of this article incorrectly identified the name of the gaming system as ORACLE.